dustinpfister/blog_posts/_posts/threejs-line.md

 ## 3 - Conclusion

 So that is it for now when it comes to drawing lines in three.js, I am sure that there might be more to write about on this topic in the future but I have to get some time to work on some more examples first.
 There is not just using the Line constructor, but also creating some kind of custom tube line geometry that can then be skeined with any of the materials that are used for solid geometries.
-That is something that I would like to look into more sooner or later whenI can get around to it.
+That is something that I would like to look into more sooner or later when I can get around to it.